stefanoborini/book-modelviewcontroller/00-introduction.md

 independent patterns to satisfy the potentially elaborate requirements of a GUI.

-The objective of this book is to explore variations and nuances of MVC, comparing and analyzing them.
-The differentiating characteristic among them is to assign responsibilities to protagonists, specifically “who is responsible for what” and “who knows about whom” in the interaction between the User and the application state.
+The objective of this book is to explore the many variations of MVC, generally arising from the need to decide “who is responsible for what” and “who knows about whom” in the interaction between the User and the application state.
 MVC variations assign new and old responsibilities in different ways, connect or organize protagonists, or add intermediate objects